Living Artfully: Reflections from the Far West Coast

 "For half the year, Christine Lowther lives on a floathouse in Clayoquot Sound.
 The other half, she lives on pavement or moves about, restless.
 Her poems come from the edges of polite society, of the ocean storm, where unexpected things happen, where changes occur; with a foot planted on each side she has become a keen observer, a wise voice." —Ursula Vaira, publisher.

-This volume's poem "Good Company" can now be read on BC buses.
+This volume's poem "Good Company" appeared on BC buses.
 Its poem "Eight storeys high 250 metres down" appears in Canada’s Raincoast at Risk: Art for an Oil-Free Coast.

 Alexandra Morton followed orcas to the Broughton Archipelago and now fights to protect wild salmon from the impact of fish farms.
 Grandmother-activist Betty Krawczyk describes living in a remote A-frame under mountains that have been clearcut, and how this led her to join the blockades.
 Valerie Langer tells us of a tsunami warning, one that is both literal and metaphorical.
 Brian Brett reflects on possible futures for Clayoquot Sound, thinking back to the wild times he spent there in the sixties.